 Scope

-This Recommendation specifies the requirements for the for verification of information elements in certificate signing requests and the allocation of End-Entity and CA public-key certificates for telecom security within the international signalling exchange networks in support of existing and emerging networks, in continuation of the previous work done in ITU-T Q.3057, ITU-T Q.3062 and ITU-T Q.3063.
+This Recommendation specifies the requirements for the for verification of information elements (IEs) in certificate signing requests and the allocation of ITU-T X.509 End-Entity and CA public-key certificates for telecom security within the international signalling exchange networks in support of existing and emerging networks, in continuation of the previous work done in ITU-T Q.3057, ITU-T Q.3062 and ITU-T Q.3063.
 Assignment of roles to entities, determination of the trust chain structure and the definition of operational procedure are not in the scope of this recommendation.
+This Recommendation specifies the technical structures and validation mechanisms related to certificate requests and signalling trust.

+Operational appointment, governance, and audit of Registration Authorities (including Trusted Signalling Certification Authorities) are defined outside the scope of this Recommendation.

+Q.TSCA provides the technical interface and information model supporting systems that implement the arrangements of E.RAA4Q.TSCA.

+Editor’s note: E.RAA4Q.TSCA needs to be replaced with the E. series reference once published

 References